mozilla/pioneer-study-online-news-2/TESTPLAN.md

 This is set during the second phase of the study.

-The `bias treatment` branch is where the bias rating doorhanger is shown.
+The `bias-treatment` branch is where the bias rating doorhanger is shown.

-The `ranking treatment` branch is where the Alexa ranking doorhanger is shown.
+The `ranking-treatment` branch is where the Alexa ranking doorhanger is shown.

 The `control` branch is where no doorhanger is shown.